OmarElkadi2020/prayer/Readme.md

 ## Calendar Integration

 The application can integrate with your Google or Microsoft calendar to automatically find available slots for prayers and create events.
+This is configured via the application's Settings GUI.

-### Setup
+### Manual Setup (if not using GUI)

+If you need to set up calendar integration without using the GUI (e.g., for headless environments or troubleshooting), you can follow these steps:

 1.  **Choose your provider:** Decide whether you want to use Google Calendar or Microsoft Calendar.
 2.  **Obtain Credentials:**